Geometry of integers revisited

-(iii) the inclusion $\mathbf{Z}\subset O_K$ defines a covering $\mathscr{R}\to \mathbf{C}P^1$ ramified over three points $\{0,1, \infty\}$. \end{theorem} The article is organized as follows.
+(iii) the inclusion $\mathbf{Z}\subset O_K$ defines a covering $\mathscr{R}\to \mathbf{C}P^1$ ramified over the points $\{0,1, \infty\}$. \end{theorem} The article is organized as follows.
 In Section 2 we briefly review noncommutative algebraic geometry and arithmetic groups.
 Theorem \ref{thm1.3} is proved in Section 3.
-As an application of theorem \ref{thm1.3}, we give a new short proof of the Belyi Theorem [Belyi 1979] \cite[Theorem 4]{Bel1}.
+As an application of theorem \ref{thm1.3}, we give a new proof of the Belyi Theorem [Belyi 1979] \cite[Theorem 4]{Bel1}.